Prioritized Repairing and Consistent Query Answering in Relational Databases: Conflict resolution preferences

 From the point of the user interface it is often more natural to define the priority as some acyclic binary relation on facts of $I$ and then consider the restriction of the priority relation to the conflicting facts.
 Clearly, this approach can be handled with the notion of priorities.

-To visualize the priority we use the notion of {\em prioritized conflict hypergraph}.
-Basically, we interpose the conflict hypergraph and the directed graph of the priority relation.
-The examples we present in this paper use only conflict graphs, i.e. conflict hypergraphs where edges connect exactly to nodes.
-Consequently, a prioritized graph can be seen a graph with some of its edges oriented.
-For instance, Figure~\ref{fig:prioritized-conflict-hypergraph} contains the conflict graph for the instance in Example~\ref{ex:repairs} with the priority corresponding to the preference considered subsequently.
+To help visualizing the priority we use the \emph{prioritized conflict hypergraphs}.
+Basically, we extend the conflict hypergraph with directed edges corresponding to the priority relation: $R(t)\rightarrow P(s)$ reads $R(t) \succ P(s)$.
+The examples we present in this paper use only conflict graphs i.e., conflict hypergraphs where edges connect exactly two nodes.
+Consequently, a prioritized graph can be seen as a graph with some of its edges oriented.
+For instance, Figure~\ref{fig:prioritized-conflict-hypergraph} contains the conflict graph for the instance in Example~\ref{ex:repairs} with the priority corresponding to the following preference: if the database contains an employee who earns more than her manager, then the information about the employee should be removed.